rubyaustralia/ruby_au/app/views/pages/sponsors/lookahead.html.md

 Technical recruiters who are actually technical.

-We help [Ruby | Javascript] developers find challenging work with inclusive teams.
+We help [Ruby | Elixir | Javascript] developers and technical leaders find challenging work with inclusive teams.
 The companies we hire for work in Sydney, Melbourne and remotely around Australia.